I overdosed on the Dallas Cowboys this year. It seemed like Jerry Jones’ mediocre bunch were featured more in Chicago than the Bears.

 “It’s been way, way too long since we’ve been there,” Herbstreit said.

 NBC also is bulking up.
 For the first time, NBC Sports’ college football studio show featuring Liam McHugh, Doug Flutie and Hines Ward will go on the road and broadcast on-site from Notre Dame Stadium.
-Prior to the game, a special NFL Films- produced behind-the-scenes look at Notre Dame Football, … Continue Reading
+Prior to the game, a special NFL Films- produced behind-the-scenes look at … Continue Reading

 Roger Maltbie will be working his 11th Ryder Cup for NBC.

 However, back in 1991, Maltbie feared his broadcast career was over after his first Ryder Cup.